Spirent/cloudsure/documentation/testcase-overview.md

 2. Environment
 3. Scenarios
 4. Monitoring
-5. Analytics
+5. Analytics (Optional)

-> Note: All sections are required, except analytics which is optionally.
-If not used, the result of the testcase will be stored for post-analytics outside the testcase.
+> Note: All sections are required, except analytics.
+If an analytics section is not included, the result of the testcase will be stored for post-analytics outside the testcase.

 ### Basic Information
 Each testcase includes the following information elements: